 Many Middle Eastern countries have already implemented their own data protection regulations.
 For instance, Qatar issued a Data Privacy and Protection Law in 2016, which is closely aligned with the GDPR.
 However, Middle Eastern countries’ privacy and breach notification regulations, in general, are less strict and detailed than the GDPR.

 Currently, UAE regulatory bodies such as Dubai International Financial Centre, Abu Dhabi Global Markets and Dubai Healthcare City Authority have their own data protection laws, which are oriented with the imminently-obsolete EU Data Protection Directive 95/46/EC.
 This would call for a revamp or revision of said guidelines.

 What should a Business do to Check its Alignment with the GDPR?

-A company falling in the purview of the GDPR should analyse its decision-making with respect to:
+A company falling in the purview of the GDPR should analyze its decision-making with respect to:

 - Demonstrating its ability to manage and protect personal data